• Skip to primary navigation

 Instructions

-• Add the sugar and port to a small saucepan along with the zest of one orange and the juice of both.
+• Add the sugar and port to saucepan along with the zest of one orange and the juice of both.

 • Bring to the boil and add the cranberries.